-Airbus Broughton workers vote for strike action in pay row
+Airbus workers vote for strike action in pay row

 - Published

-Workers at an Airbus plant in north Wales have voted to go on strike in a row over pay.
+Workers at Airbus plants in north Wales and Gloucestershire have voted to go on strike in a row over pay.

-The union Unite said its 3,000 members voted "overwhelmingly" on the walk-out after previously rejecting an "unacceptably low" pay offer.
+The union Unite said 3,000 members voted "overwhelmingly" on the walk-out after previously rejecting an "unacceptably low" pay offer.

-It said strike action at the Broughton site, which makes wings for Airbus' commercial aircraft, could begin in March unless the offer was improved.
+It said strike action at the Broughton and Filton sites, which make wings for commercial aircraft, could begin in March unless the offer was improved.

 Airbus said it was disappointed but was looking to reach a solution.